jillesvangurp/jsonj/README.md

 ```

-You can easily create and manipulate nested objects or arrays with getOrCreateObject or getOrCreateArray.
-Both methods only work on objects and save you from having to recursively add objects and check for their existence while you do so.
+You can easily create and manipulate nested objects or arrays with `getOrCreateObject`, `getOrCreateArray`, and `getOrCreateSet`.
+These methods only work on objects and save you from having to recursively add objects and check for their existence while you do so.
+If a parent doesn't exist, it actually is created for you.

 ```java
 JsonObject object = new JsonObject()